AlgoLab/pangebin/doc/gfa/standardized.md

 # Standardized assembly graphs

-Standardize the tags of Skesa and Unicycler assembly graphs.
+Standardize the tags of SKESA and Unicycler assembly graphs.

 ## Header